Indoor air quality is important for you and your child’s health.

 As parents, it is critical to understand just how your home’s indoor air quality impacts little lungs and what you can do about it.

 Childhood asthma is one of the more common chronic diseases in children.

-A study by the Department of Environmental Health Sciences found that poor indoor air quality may heighten the risk of childhood asthma.
+A study by the Department of Environmental Health Sciences on NCBI found that poor indoor air quality may heighten the risk of childhood asthma.

 They specifically list indoor pollutants like combustion by-products, nitrogen oxides, and dust as reasons why children may cough, sneeze, or develop a chronic condition.

-A good way to ensure the indoor air quality is good is to routinely change air filters, according to technicians at filterking.com.
+A good way to ensure the indoor air quality is good is to change air filters, according to technicians at filterking.com routinely.